Florida Animal Control Association (FACA)

 • To promote justice and equity in enforcement of local and state laws and regulations

-Through this mission, the Florida Animal Control Association hopes to improve the methods and standards of the animal control and protection profession while informing the public of the importance of work performed by these professionals.
+Through this mission, the Florida Animal Control Association, DBA Florida Animal Protection and Advocacy Association hopes to improve the methods and standards of the animal control and protection profession while informing the public of the importance of work performed by these professionals.

-FACA is a non-profit organization composed of individual, organizational, related associate, and corporate members.
-Membership fees, voting privileges, and other requirements of membership are delineated in the Constitution and Bylaws of FACA and policy-making is vested in the Board of Directors.
+FAPAA is a non-profit organization composed of individual, organizational, related associate, and corporate members.
+Membership fees, voting privileges, and other requirements of membership are delineated in the Constitution and Bylaws of FAPAA and policy-making is vested in the Board of Directors.

 Education

 40-hour Animal Control Officer training – Florida Animal Control Association is the only organization statutorily required and responsible for approving curriculum for the 40-hour Animal Control Officer training course.
-FACA partners with several colleges throughout Florida to offer our training and we are also working with the University of Florida to create an online training program.
-FACA maintains all records for certifications issued for successful completion of FACA courses in our database.
+FAPAA partners with several colleges throughout Florida to offer our training and we are also working with the University of Florida to create an online training program.
+FAPAA maintains all records for certifications issued for successful completion of FAPAA courses in our database.

-16-hour Euthanasia Technician course – Florida Animal Control Association’s euthanasia course is approved by the Florida Veterinary Medical Association (FVMA).
-FACA partners with approved instructors throughout Florida to provide our training program for euthanasia technicians.
+16-hour Euthanasia Technician course – Florida Animal Protection and Advocacy Associations’ euthanasia course is approved by the Board of Veterinary Medicine.
+FAPAA partners with approved instructors throughout Florida to provide our training program for euthanasia technicians.

-16-hour Chemical Immobilization course – Florida Animal Control Association’s Chemical Immobilization course meets all requirements of Florida State Statute.
-FACA partners with approved instructors throughout Florida to provide our training program.
+16-hour Chemical Immobilization course – Florida Animal Protection and Advocacy Associations’ Chemical Immobilization course meets all requirements of Florida State Statute.
+FAPAA partners with approved instructors throughout Florida to provide our training program.

 Sponsors